On Convergence of the Inexact Rayleigh Quotient Iteration with the Lanczos Method Used for Solving Linear Systems: Numerical experiments

-We test the inexact RQI with Lanczos by choosing $\xi_k$ as in (\ref{decrease}) and a few fixed $\xi_k=\xi=0.1,1,5,20$.
-Based on our theory, the method should converge quadratically for the $\xi=1,5,20$ and use almost the same outer iterations as those for $\xi=0.1$.
+We report the results obtained by the inexact RQI with Lanczos for choosing $\xi_{k+1}$ as in (\ref{decrease}) and fixed $\xi=0.1,1,5$.
+Based on our theory, the method should asymptotically converge quadratically for the $\xi=1,5$ and use almost the same outer iterations as those for $\xi=0.1$.
 Therefore, the total computational cost may be reduced considerably.
-For the inexact RQI with Lanczos, the total inner iteration steps, i.e., the total matrix-vector products in inner iterations, is a good measure of overall performance of the method.
+For the inexact RQI with Lanczos, the total inner iteration steps ``$iters$'', i.e., the total matrix-vector products in inner iterations, is a good and reasonable measure of overall performance of the method, as commonly adopted in many cited papers, e.g., \cite{SimonciniRQI} and those of Spence and his coworkers.

-Tables~\ref{BCSPWR08lanczos}--\ref{lshplanczos} list the computed results, where $iters$ denotes the number of total inner iteration steps and $iter^{(k-1)}$ is the number of inner iteration steps when computing $(\theta_k,u_k)$, the "-" denotes the stagnation of {\sf symmlq.m} at the $iter^{(k-1)}$-th step, and $res^{(k-1)}$ is the actual relative residual norm of the inner linear system.
-Clearly, $iters$ is a reasonable measure of the overall efficiency of the inexact RQI with Lanczos.
-We comment that in {\sf symmlq.m} the output $iter^{(k-1)}=m-1$, where $m$ is the steps of the Lanczos process.
+Tables~\ref{BCSPWR08lanczos}--\ref{lshplanczos} list the computed results, where $iters$ denotes the number of total inner iteration steps, $iter^{(k)}$ the number of inner iteration steps at the $k$-th outer iteration and the "-" denotes the stagnation of {\sf symmlq.m} at the $iter^{(k)}$-th step.
+We comment that in {\sf symmlq.m} the output $iter^{(k)}=m-1$, where $m$ is the steps of the Lanczos process.